How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Limitations

 First, as discussed above, our approach relies on using source texts as proxies for input audio, which cannot be applied to languages without a standardized written form.
 These languages represent the majority of the thousands of languages spoken worldwide, and addressing this limitation would require the development of novel multimodal, source-aware metrics capable of directly leveraging the audio signal.
 However, this falls outside the scope of this work.

 A second limitation concerns language coverage.
-All the languages included in the two datasets are high- or medium-resource, and therefore, low-resource languages are not represented in our study.
-This choice reflects an intrinsic limitation of modern neural evaluation metrics, which, being data-driven, generally perform less reliably on low-resource languages.
+The two main datasets used in our study cover only high- and medium-resource languages, which reflects an intrinsic limitation of modern neural evaluation metrics that, being data-driven, generally perform less reliably on low-resource languages.
 Our experimental setup was therefore designed consistently with the current capabilities of state-of-the-art metrics.
+The experiments on Bemba–English (Section~\ref{sec:additional-exps_low-resource}) extend our investigation to a low-resource scenario and confirm the robustness of our findings in that setting.
+However, this single language pair cannot be considered exhaustive with respect to the full spectrum of challenges posed by low-resource conditions.
+In particular, our study does not cover language pairs in which both languages are low-resource, nor scenarios where no pretrained ASR or MT models are available for the languages involved, cases in which the synthetic source generation strategies proposed in this work may not be directly applicable.

+A related limitation concerns the scale of the human judgment validation.
+The Hearing-to-Translate test suite used in Section~\ref{sec:additional-exps_DA} comprises only 304 fully annotated items, covering five language pairs and three ST systems.
+While the results are positive and consistent with the findings of the main experiments, the limited size of this dataset means that the conclusions drawn from this validation should be interpreted with appropriate caution.
+A more definitive assessment of the correlation between synthetic metrics and human judgments would require larger-scale human annotation efforts, covering a broader range of language pairs, translation systems, and domains.
+As with the Bemba–English experiments, the evidence is compelling but cannot be taken as conclusive across all possible evaluation scenarios.

 A further limitation relates to the nature of the benchmarks used.
-Both datasets consist of clean, single-speaker recordings without background noise, rather than speech recorded in natural conditions.
+All datasets consist of clean, single-speaker recordings without background noise, rather than speech recorded in natural conditions.
 While this setting may not capture the full complexity of real-world scenarios, these datasets remain the only benchmarks currently available for speech translation that cover such a broad range of languages (i.e., 79 language pairs).